kevinvanhove/angular-structure-styleguide/README.md

 In this section of the component we encapsulate the internals of the component.
 This includes calling factories and services, performing $http requests, creating helper functions, manipulate DOM, setting up $watches, using angular's 1.5 component life cycle hooks, working with promises, etc...

-Write functions in a functional programming style defined as function declarations over function expressions.
-Function declarations are hoisted so there are no concerns over using a function before it is defined.
+Write functions defined as function declarations over function expressions.
+Function declarations are hoisted to the top so there are no concerns over using a function before it is defined.
 Order is critical with function expressions.

 ```javascript